martinthomson/http2-client-certs/draft-bishop-httpbis-http2-additional-certs.md

    <-------------------- (streams 1,3) 200 OK --

 ~~~
-{: #ex-http2-client-proactive title="Client-Proffered Certificate"}
+{: #ex-http2-client-proactive title="Proactive Client Certificate"}

-Likewise, either party can supply a certificate request that outlines
+Likewise, either party can supply a `CERTIFICATE_REQUEST` that outlines
 parameters of a certificate they might request in the future.
 It
 is important to note that this does not currently request such a
 certificate, but makes the contents of the request available for
-reference by a future `CERTIFICATE_REQUIRED` frame.
+reference by a future `CERTIFICATE_NEEDED` frame.

 Because certificates can be large and each `CERTIFICATE_PROOF` requires
 a signing operation, the server MAY instead send an `ORIGIN` frame